ratel-enclave/ratel-enclave.github.io/index.md

 ## Benchmarks and applications

-Currently we have tested Ratel with more than 6 benchmark suites such as:
+Currently we have tested Ratel with 6 benchmark suites :

 ```
   * Parsec-Splash-2